One-Page Plan for Successful Portfolio Management

-The focus on efficient and effective deployment of an organization’s resources where and when they are needed.
+The focus on the efficient and effective deployment of an organization’s resources where and when they are needed.
 These can include financial resources, inventory, staff, technical skills, production, and design.

-Continuous process of evaluating an organization’s resources and performance to determine its capacity for production of work.
+The continuous process of evaluating an organization’s resources and performance to determine its capacity for the production of work.

 Proactive capacity planning allows organizations to finalize a release roadmap that maximizes resource utilization.

 6. Improved Financial Management

-Portfolio Management allows the finance department to improve their accuracy for estimating and managing the financial resources of a project or group of projects.
+Portfolio Management allows the finance department to improve their accuracy in estimating and managing the financial resources of a project or group of projects.

 In addition, the value of projects can be demonstrated with the strategic objectives and priorities of the organization through financial controls and to assess progress through earned value and other project financial techniques.